kevinlondon/kevinlondon.github.io/_posts/2016-06-11-writing-useful-tests.md

 ----------

 I love writing tests.
 Testing has transformed the way I think about writing code, in general.
-I think that by applying some of these strategies, you can get to a place where you love your tests.
+By applying these strategies, I believe you can get to a place where you love your tests.

 I have a few more recommendations, if you're looking to read further: